MY TAPESTRIES: 35 SERIES

 AND, SHEVA N'VIOT

-– Prophetess Portraits as I Perceive Them in the Rainbow
+– Prophetess Portraits As I Perceive Them in the Rainbow

 As a female weaver depicting Judaism in a thousand tapestries, I had been waiting since 2007 for the day I would feel ready to portray these seven remarkable women of the Bible.
 It finally occurred after January 6 of 2022, a time of unsettling situations inundating the news every day.
 The desire to weave the prophetesses at this time is combined with a nostalgic longing for reason and for peace and harmony – qualities that are traditionally connected with women.
 The Noahide rainbow seemed like the right starting point and color reference for planning the series.